 What should you expect to invest — in dollars or HR costs?
 It depends on the IT resources you have available to you, and your starting point.

-With their current infrastructure, many companies are between 20 and 40 percent compliant, and use at least one of the following four methods to achieve 100% compliance:
+With their current infrastructure, many companies have a strong foundation to build around, and may use at least one of the following four methods to achieve 100% compliance:

 - Do it yourself

 - Hire an External Service Provider

 - Use a combination of solutions including the NeQter Labs Compliance Engine*

 *Full disclosure: Not every company is ideally suited to use the NeQter Compliance Engine on its own, which is why we’ve built out our network of highly qualified and vetted partners!

 Here’s what you can expect from each approach: